Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-lists.md

             # Act
             p.get_letter_from_user(wrong_list, correct_guesses_list)
         # Assert
-        assert re.match('You can only input one letter at a time!', mock_stdout.getvalue(), flags=re.IGNORECASE)
+        self.assertTrue(re.match('You can only input one letter at a time!', mock_stdout.getvalue(), flags=re.IGNORECASE), msg=f"Expected to print {'You can only input one letter at a time!'} when 'zzzzz' is entered.")

     @patch('sys.stdout', new_callable=io.StringIO)
     def test_prints_you_must_input_a_letter_for_non_alpha_input(self, mock_stdout):